percona/percona-server-mysql-operator/CONTRIBUTING.md

 ### 1. Automated code review

-Your pull request will go through an automated build and testing process, and you will have a comment with the report once all tests are over (usually, it takes about 3 hours).
+Your pull request will go through an automated build and testing process, and you will have a comment with the report once all tests are over (usually, it takes about 1 hour).

 ### 2. Code review by the Operator developers